Xycloo/soroban-commit-reveal-contract/README.md

 ```

 ## Testing
-The tests should be quite straightforward if you've taken a look at soroban before:
+The tests should be quite straightforward if you've taken a look at soroban before.
+The test includes three simulations where two should panic since one attempts to front-run and the other holds a wrong solution:

 ```bash
 ❯ cargo test